 When the payment is recorded or imported from your bank connection, split the payment into three and record each split transaction against the related invoice.

-My client overpaid me with cash or cheque
+My client overpaid me with cash, cheque, or online outside of Wave

 You sent your client a $900 invoice and they paid you $1,000 by cash or cheque, or through a payment processor outside Wave. $900 applies to the invoice payment, but you have an additional $100 you need to figure out what to do with.